jyotsna-iy/retrackt/README.md

 # Retrackt

-Retrackt is a streamlit web application that allows users to trace if their photographs have been reposted on Reddit.
+Retrackt is a streamlit web application that allows users to discover if their photographs have been reposted on Reddit.

 ## Current focus